-Department for Education guidance on actions for schools during the coronavirus outbreak, and guidance for full opening of schools.
+Department for Education guidance on actions for schools during the coronavirus outbreak, and guidance for opening of schools.
 Coronavirus (COVID-19): guidance for schools and other educational settings is also provided.
 Guidance for parents and carers about schools and other education settings.
 Separate guidance has been published for specialist settings supporting children with SEND, further education and early years.
-Students to be given more time to prepare for 2021 exams.

 Wales: Latest education updates from the Welsh Government.

 On 10th November Wales’ approach for qualifications in 2021 was confirmed by Education Minister Kirsty Williams.

 BAMEed: guidance for schools produced in line with NHS staff guidance, including a risk assessment for BAME staff returning to work in schools.